Light and fluffy Sweet Potato Rolls perfect for a warm fall dinner or Thanksgiving side dish, served with cinnamon honey butter!

 When it comes to rolls, I really only have 2 other all-time favorite recipes.
 Recipes that I’ve made millions of times and are family favorites.
 They include my mom’s famous Feather Light Rolls and these amazing Homemade Orange Rolls.

 These sweet potatoes rolls were lightly adapted from the feather light rolls to include pureed sweet potatoes.
 They are amazing served fresh and warm, but they also freeze wonderfully!
 Serve them with this simple homemade Cinnamon Honey Butter and you’ll be in heaven!

-- 1 Tbsp active dry yeast
+- 1 Tablespoon active dry yeast

-- 6 Tbsp packed light brown sugar
+- 6 Tablespoons light brown sugar , packed

-- 1/2 cup + 1 Tbsp warm water divided
+- 1/2 cup + 1 Tablespoon warm water divided

-- 1 1/4 tsp salt
+- 1 1/4 teaspoons salt